ERNICommunity/csharp-coding-conventions/Coding-Conventions.md

 3. When used on static fields, `readonly` should come after `static` (i.e. `static readonly` not `readonly static`).
 4. Members of enums are sorted by value.

-Order type members in following order inside file:

-1. Fields
-2. Properties
-3. Events
-4. Methods
-5. Inner Types

-There are exceptions to this rule, if members are strongly related to each other.
-For example:
-- Properties and value storage fields.
-- Depencency properties and related .NET properties.
-- Events and related `protected virtual` methods.

 ## References
 1. Use `nameof(...)` instead of `"..."` whenever possible and relevant.
-2. Use `this.` whenever possible.
+2. Use `this.` whenever possible to distinguish between local and member variables use.
 3. Use `var` keyword instead of specific type whenever possible.
 4. Use language keywords instead of BCL types (i.e. `int, string, float` instead of `Int32, String, Single`, etc) for both type references as well as method calls (i.e. `int.Parse` instead of `Int32.Parse`).

 ## Namespaces
 Namespace imports should be specified at the top of the file, outside of `namespace` declarations and should be sorted alphabetically, but `System` namespaces must be before any other namespaces.

-To distinguish between local and member variables use ```csharp this.```

 ## Class Organization
+Order type members in following order inside file:

+1. Constants
+2. Fields
+3. Properties
+4. Events
+5. Methods
+6. Inner Types

+Type members of the same kind should be sorted by visibility, at first public, then protected and then private members.

+There are exceptions to this rule, if members are strongly related to each other.
+For example:
+- Properties and value storage fields.
+- Depencency properties and related .NET properties.
+- Events and related `protected virtual` methods.
-A class should always have the same structure. public static constants, if provided, should stand on the first place, then the private static variables followed by the private instance variables.
-The public functions should come after the list of variables.
-The private utilities which are called out of a public function should stand immediately behind the public function as the step-down rule instructs.
+- The private utilities which are called out of a public function should stand immediately behind the public function as the step-down rule instructs.

 ## Regions
 Do not use `#region` blocks.
 Regions are made for hiding the code.
 Our code deserves not to be hidden, we are proud of it.